 What is the Shroud of Turin

-The Shroud of Turin has been preserved with utmost care in the Royal Chapel of the ex-kings of Italy in the city of Turin from the year 1578 onwards.
-Since the holy Shroud is preserved and kept in the Royal Cathedral of Saint John the Baptist in Turin, Italy, it is commonly called the 'Shroud of Turin' or the 'Turin Shroud'.
+The Shroud of Turin is kept in the Royal Chapel of the ex-kings of Italy in the city of Turin from the year 1578 onwards.
+Since the holy Shroud is preserved and kept in Turin, in the Royal Cathedral of Saint John the Baptist in Turin, Italy, it is commonly called the 'Shroud of Turin' or the 'Turin Shroud'.

 History of the Shroud of Turin